 Leicester Tigers have confirmed the signing of Zack Henry for the 2020/21 season.

-Henry spent two seasons at French club Rouen Normandie Rugby, under the guidance of World Cup winner Richard Hill, after graduating from Bath University, from where he was selected as part of Team GB’s Silver Medal winning side at the World University Games in 2015.
+Henry spent two seasons at French club Rouen Normandie Rugby, under the guidance of former England scrum-half Richard Hill, after graduating from Bath University, from where he was selected as part of Team GB’s Silver Medal winning side at the World University Games in 2015.

 After guiding Rouen to the Federale 1 final in 2017, Henry joined USO Nevers in Pro D2 where he has spent the past two seasons.